BalkrishnaBhatt/RobTables/README.md

 ### A bit more about me
 My previous professional experience focused on **Financial Technologies** incorporating a wide variety of tools including PHP, jQuery, and COBOL.
 I take pride in being a developer who is consistently working to better understand software developement technologies and one that pays special attention to **Application Security**.
+I also greatly enjoy creating detailed and concise **Data Visualizations** using libraries like **D3.js** and **Chart.js**.
 I have a great foundation in software developement and plan to build upon that to continue my growth.
 My current focus is working to better understand and improve my knowledge of:

 - Testing & CI/CD Pipelines
 - Application Security
 - Data Structures & Algorithms
+- D3.js

 ### Thanks for stopping by! 👋